Bernard Purdie

 Here's a list of possible contenders:

 Peter Brown was Brian Epstein's personal assistant.
-In 1961 he was hired to manage the Epstein family's NEMS music shop in Great Charlotte Street, Liverpool, and was later named Executive Director of NEMS Enterprises, The Beatles' management company.
-Brown was "best man" at John and Yoko's wedding.
+In 1961 he was hired to manage the Epstein family's NEMS music shop in Great Charlotte Street, Liverpool, and was later named Executive Director of NEMS Enterprises, the Beatles' management company.
+Peter Brown was "best man" at John and Yoko's wedding.
 Brown's 1983 autobiography "The Love You Make" (revised in 2003) makes no mention of Bernard Purdie.

 Derek Taylor